Nova A.

 The following are the methods of collecting quantitative data.

-• Surveys: It includes a list of questions that is distributed to the selected sample.
+• Surveys: This includes a list of questions that is distributed to the selected sample.
 With this, a researcher gathers feedback from the subjects.
-Similarly, surveys can have both open or closed-ended questions.
+Similarly, surveys can have both open and closed-ended questions.

 • Secondary Data: This includes the collection and analysis of non-primary data.
 Such as company accounts and other related numerical data.